Knowledge in translation (KNOWIT)

 About the group

-This group focuses on implementation and knowledge translation (KT) in health care.
-Our research spans from theoretical and conceptual analyses to effect studies of implementation processes.
+This group focuses on knowledge translation (KT) in health policy and practice.
+Our research spans from theoretical and conceptual analyses to empirical studies of implementation processes.

-Our overall aim is to develop and expand the understanding and methods of implementation and knowledge translation in medicine and health care by integrating approaches from natural and human sciences.
+By investigating ideas and practices of translation in medicine and the humanities we aim to rethink the field of medical humanities.
+We also develop and expand the understanding and methods of knowledge translation in health care by integrating approaches from natural and human sciences.

 - Explore core concepts of evidence-based medicine, such as translation, evidence, patient knowledge and clinical judgment